Fine-needle aspiration

 Fine-needle aspiration (FNA) is a diagnostic procedure used to investigate lumps or masses.
 In this technique, a thin (23–25 gauge (0.52 to 0.64 mm outer diameter)), hollow needle is inserted into the mass for sampling of cells that, after being stained, are examined under a microscope (biopsy).
-The sampling and biopsy considered together are called fine-needle aspiration biopsy (FNAB) or fine-needle aspiration cytology (FNAC) (the latter to emphasize that any aspiration biopsy involves cytopathology, not histopathology).
-Fine-needle aspiration biopsies are very safe for minor surgical procedures.
-Often, a major surgical (excisional or open) biopsy can be avoided by performing a needle aspiration biopsy instead, eliminating the need for hospitalization.
+The sampling and biopsy considered together are called fine-needle aspiration biopsy (FNAB) or fine-needle aspiration cytology (FNAC) (the latter to emphasize that primarily involves cytopathology, though limited histological assessment may be possible in some cases.
+Fine-needle aspiration biopsy is a very safe, minimally invasive procedure.
+Often, a more invasive surgical (excisional or open) biopsy can be avoided by performing a needle aspiration biopsy instead, eliminating the need for hospitalization.
 In 1981, the first fine-needle aspiration biopsy in the United States was done at Maimonides Medical Center.
 The modern procedure is widely used to diagnose cancer and inflammatory conditions.
 Fine needle aspiration is generally considered a safe procedure.
 Complications are infrequent.

 Aspiration is safer and far less traumatic than an open biopsy; complications beyond bruising and soreness are rare.
 However, the few problematic cells can be too few (inconclusive) or missed entirely (a false negative).